zoonoo/azure-docs.ko-kr/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="게이트웨이 연결 확인 | Microsoft Azure"
-   description="이 문서에서는 Resource Manager 배포 모델에서 게이트웨이 연결을 확인하는 방법을 보여 줍니다." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"